drkitt/instaweather/README.md

 ## How do I get it?

-If you have a Pebble, you'll soon be able to get this app for free on the Pebble app store!
-It's currently in the review process, but when it's approved, all Pebble models will be supported.
-In the meantime (or if you don't have a Pebble), you can still run it in an emulator if you set up the Pebble development environment.
+If you have a Pebble, you can get this app for free on the Pebble app store!
+All Pebble models are supported.
+You can also sideload the `Publishing/instaweather.pbw` file from this repository onto your Pebble if you prefer.
+If you don't have a Pebble, you can still run it in an emulator if you set up the Pebble development environment.
 Follow the instructions [here](https://github.com/andb3/pebble-setup/blob/main/README.md), clone this repository, and run the command `pebble build && pebble install --emulator basalt`.